MOMORDICA CHARANTIA L. - BITTER MELON.|

 Certain components of Bitter melon resemble the chemical structure of the hormone insulin, needed to keep the blood sugar level in balance.

-Bitter melon is just as effective as the prescription-only drug Glibenclamide (Glyburide) at reducing blood sugar levels but without causing any adverse effects.
+Bitter melon is just as adequate as the prescription-only drug Glibenclamide (Glyburide) at reducing blood sugar levels but without causing any adverse effects.

 This plant has many therapeutic properties.

 Bitter melon is used against fever, stomachache, diabetes - mellitus and hypertension.

 For more details on the phyto-chemistry and pharmacology of Bitter melon: go to "MEDICINE FROM NATURE page".

 For more information go to the APPLICATIONS & DOSAGE page.

 Visit also our CHOLESTEROL -, DIABETES - , HYPERTENSION - and TINCTURE pages.

 USDA zone 9 - 11.

 Full sun / light shade; rich moist soil.
 Plant in frost free areas since bitter melon is very sensitive to frost.
 Do not water too much.